 Graffiti on private property

-We are not responsible for clearing graffiti on private property.
-This includes private households and business premises.
-We do however try to help where we can and work with property owners, local action teams and community groups to prevent and remove graffiti from wherever we can.
+We are not responsible for clearing graffiti on private property, including private households and business premises.
+However, we do try to help where we can and work with property owners, local action teams and community groups to prevent and remove graffiti from wherever we can.

 If you have graffiti on your property, we ask that you please report it online and include as much detail as possible.
 We will then respond to you with any advice and help we can provide.